abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 Statements with universal scope, on the other hand, are axiomatic by their nature - they create reality as much as they describe it.
 My basis for saying `All A-s are B` is not at all different from my basis for saying `Some A-s are B`.
 What is different is my decision to assume that this piece of knowledge is universal.
 ```

+References
+---

+- The idea that mental images are goals is probably due to Immanuel Kant - Kant says that concepts resemble *rules* of perception and from there it is easy to speculate that rules define goals.

+- David Hume has written a lot about emotions ("passions") in the second part of his treatise of human nature.

+- If you want to know more about the evolutionary perspective, check Robert TODO lectures.

 3 On the concept of the world and of determinism as the "default" worldview
 ===

 The things we know (i.e. assume true) shape our worldview.
-But a worldview is not the same as the world - we will always see things that clash with it.
-Sometimes when that happens (when we perceive new things that we did not expect) we adjust out thinking so as to take them into account.
+But a worldview is not the same as the world - in the world there would always be things that clash with our worldview.
+Sometimes when that happens (when we perceive new things that we did not expect) we adjust out thinking so as to take these things into account.
 But if there is no way to adjust our thinking we just ignore the things that don't fit into our worldview as if they do not exist.
-If there is an event (or even a whole aspect of reality) that does not uphold to our worldview we would not be merely unable to *make sense* of that event or aspect (as seeing an event without being able to make sense of it would indicate that we can theoretically comprehend it it by merely adjusting our thinking), we would not be able perceive the it in any way, even if it happens before our very eyes.
+If there is an event (or even a whole aspect of reality) that does not uphold to our worldview we would not be merely unable to *make sense* of that event or aspect (as seeing an event without being able to make sense of it would indicate that we can theoretically comprehend it by merely adjusting our thinking), we would not be able perceive the it in any way, even if it happens before our very eyes.

-The only way to prevent that is to assume that the world is unknowable in a first place (i.e. that it is fragmented, unlawful by its nature).
-However, we can only do that to an extend - assuming that the something is not lawful is simply a dead-end in terms of thinking about it - it just halts our thinking process so abruptly, that we almost cannot assume it's true.
+The only way to prevent that is to assume that the world is unknowable in a first place (i.e. that it is unlawful by its nature).
+However, we can only do that to an extend - assuming that the something is not lawful is simply a dead-end in terms of thinking about it - it just halts our ability to perceive and process.
 This is why we (mostly) assume otherwise.

-When applied to large-scale thinking, this asumption establishes determinism as the "default" worldview and makes us cautious when facing non-deterministinc phenomema, that we often try to contain them in a system which is inherently deterministic.
-That system is the mental image that represents "the world".
+When applied to large-scale thinking, this asumption establishes determinism as the "default" worldview and makes us contain non-deterministinc phenomema in a system which is inherently deterministic: the mental image that represents "the world".

 ```
 1. The mental image of the world (let's call it `M`) is the central dogma, controlling the world is the central goal.